Nuxij/nuxMail/docs/plugins/jme.rcpt_to.mailboxes.md

 There is no wildcard matching for the accounts, other plugins must catch aliases/wildcards for you before the email gets here.

+This plugin also deals with local senders.
+If the remote_ip of the connection matches '::' or '127.0.0.1', it will set the relaying flag.
+This allows Haraka to be used as a local SMTP for less configurable programs (like cron), that just talk directly to localhost:25 with no authentication.

 Configuration
 -------------